spo587/gcdata_project/CodeBook.md

 contents:
 I.

-1. Helper functions for importing the data from the text files.
+i.
+Helper functions for importing the data from the text files.

-2. Functions for finding the relevant data and renaming the columns/activity variables
+ii.
+Functions for finding the relevant data and renaming the columns/activity variables

-3. Functions for merging the test and train data
+iii.
+Functions for merging the test and train data

-4. Two functions to take the actual data files and return a clean, tidy data frame, stored in the variable tidyDFextractedRenamed
+iv.
+Two functions to take the actual data files and return a clean, tidy data frame, stored in the variable tidyDFextractedRenamed

 II.

-5. functions for melting the tidy data set created in part I and finding the means of the relevant variables
+v. functions for melting the tidy data set created in part I and finding the means of the relevant variables

-6. Function for recasting the melted data frame into a wide data frame, and
+vi.
+Function for recasting the melted data frame into a wide data frame, and

-7. function to perform steps 5 and 6 in one step, and a variable to store final wide frame (meansOfSubjectActivityPairs), along with writing the final data frame to a txt file in the working directory.
+vii. function to perform steps 5 and 6 in one step, and a variable to store final wide frame (meansOfSubjectActivityPairs), along with writing the final data frame to a txt file in the working directory.

 I.

-1. Helper functions for importing data from txt files:
+i.
+Helper functions for importing data from txt files:

 dfFromFile(tableFile) : takes a txt file with a table and returns a data frame.
 Will use this function on the the test/X_test.txt and train/X_train.txt files.